 Research Data Management/Curation Lead and Co-Director of the University Digital Conservancy

 As the Research Data Management/Curation Lead and co-director of the University Digital Conservancy I coordinate the library's efforts around research data management, access, and archiving.
-Prior to this I served as library liaison to the Physics, Astronomy, and Geology departments (2007-2011).
-My research areas of focus are data management services, digital repository infrastructure, scientific data curation, citation analysis, information-seeking behavior and web development of user-centered tools to access information.
+This includes leading the Data Repository for the U of M. Prior to this I served as library liaison to the Physics, Astronomy, and Geology departments (2007-2011).
+My research areas of focus are data management services, digital repository infrastructure, scientific data curation, citation analysis, and data curation techniques to increase longterm access and reuse of digital data.

 Masters of Library Science, Indiana University, 2007